-One of the most common logic errors made in Excel is not using the BODMAS rule that applies to maths and is used within Excel.
+One of the most common logic errors made in Excel is not using the BODMAS or BIDMAS rule that applies to maths and is used within Excel.
 A recent error we found in a clients spreadsheet related to the incorrect use of the Excel BODMAS rule.

 In the first option, because we have no brackets, the BODMAS rule multiplies the 0.1 by 60 (BODMAS) and then adds the result to the 0.2 (BODMAS).
 This is clearly very wrong and results in a 67% error.
 When you use the brackets, it correctly treats the addition portion correctly.

 It is important to remember this when doing calculations in Excel.
 Think about this when building your formula.

 If you found this useful, you may be interested in our Online Beginner Excel Course